 Unfortunately, quite a few weapons and stratagems are near useless against the Dragonroach.

-The Spear takes multiple shots to kill it, making it an ineffective and inefficient solution.
-Also the Dragonroach moves so fast that it actually dodged the Spear by doing a 180.
+The Spear takes multiple shots to kill it, and if the Spear hits a wing, it’s a wasted shot.
+Also the Dragonroach is janky enough that it actually dodged the Spear by doing a 180.

 We also recommend avoiding the Orbital Laser, as they move way too quickly for it to properly track.